pilzpuffer/etch-a-sketch/README.md

                5) <s>betrayal</s>
      3) <s>Make animation for mini-Metts - since the animation logic is a bit more complicated than in Mett's movements, I'll need to use JS instead CSS keyframes for this</s> - ended up using both JS and keyframes, this solution seems to be quite efficient
      4) <s>Create ending sequence</s>
-          1) Add some text variation to ending credits for different levels of Mettaton's approval
+          1) <s>Add some text variation to ending credits for different levels of Mettaton's approval</s>
 3) <s>Add text for flirt/perform routes</s>
      1) <s>Add text for the flirt route</s>
      2) <s>Add alt text/block progression if the insult route went too far (stage 4 - mett will disregard player's attempts to flirt/perform, and both functions will be removed after that - so need just one set of phrases for that, if insult is at stage 3 or less - alt phrases need to be utilized for both perform and flirt routes (without separate sets for drawn/empty state))</s>